philoteer/Hibuntu/README.md

 # Original Project: https://github.com/com-py/Hibuntu
 # Modified to run on the latest ChromeOS firmware
+Installs Ubuntu 16.04 (18.04 if you use debootstrap branch)
 -----------------------------------------------------------------------------------------------------------------------
 # Hibuntu
 ## Installing Ubuntu on Hisense C11 ARM Chromebook